geo-ant/roxygen/Readme.md

 The `#[roxygen]` attribute allows you to add doc-comments to function parameters, which is a _compile error_ in current Rust.
-Generic lifetimes, types and constants of the function [can also be documented](https://docs.rs/roxygen/latest/roxygen/).
+Generic lifetimes, types, and constants of the function [can also be documented](https://docs.rs/roxygen/latest/roxygen/).
 You can now write

 ```rust